tech-med/medlearnity.com/src/content/blog/failed-step-2/index.md

 ---

-title: "Failed Step 2: What Should You Do Next?"
+title: 'Failed Step 2: What Should You Do Next?'
 pubDate: 2023-02-15
 categories:
-  - "usmle-step-2"
+  - 'usmle-step-2'
 description: "After receiving your Step 2 clinical knowledge (CK) scores, you might find out you didn't meet the passing requirements.
 From here, you need to know the ne"
 ---

 After receiving your Step 2 clinical knowledge (CK) scores, you might find out you didn't meet the passing requirements.
 From here, you need to know the next best steps and determine if you can take a second attempt.